2026-27 Catalog

 330

-CRIMINAL JUSTICE REPORT WRITING: CAPSTONE Prerequisite: CJC 2000, CJE 2600, CCJ 2053, CJL 2100, CJJ 2001, and a minimum grade of C in ENC 1101 and CCJ 1020.
-Corequisite or Prerequisite: CJL 2102 This course is designed as a capstone to enhance the competencies developed in the student's prior course work.
+CRIMINAL JUSTICE REPORT WRITING: CAPSTONE Prerequisite: Minimum grade of C in CJE 2600, CCJ 2053, ENC 1101, and CCJ 1020.
+This course is designed as a capstone to enhance the competencies developed in the student's prior course work.
 In this course, students will apply criminal justice concepts and topics through oral and written communication.
 This course will require students to think critically, apply knowledge and demonstrate the ethical and legal factors affecting the application of criminal justice policies and practices.
 Students will also apply their knowledge of the criminal justice system by conducting a mock criminal investigation(s) that links all the system actors together through case studies.

 CCJ 2452.
 CRIMINAL JUSTICE ADMINISTRATION.